Dudley: Media

 Dudley is served by a number of local newspapers.
 The town has its own version of the Express & Star, published daily Monday to Saturday.
 There are also Dudley News, which is published weekly, and (based at Dudley Archives and Local History Centre on Tipton Road in Dudley) the Black Country Bugle, which looks at the history of Dudley and the rest of the Black Country.
-Dudley was also served by the Dudley Evening Mail until its absorption into the Birmingham Evening Mail in late 1986.
-Televised local news is provided through Midlands Today and Central Tonight, which also serve the wider area of the West Midlands.

 BBC Radio WM, Free Radio (formerly Beacon Radio), Heart West Midlands, Greatest Hits West Midlands, and Smooth Radio 105.7 are some of the local radio stations that can be received in Dudley, also serving the wider West Midlands.
 Black Country Community Radio broadcasts online from its Dudley Studios serving The Central and Northern Black Country.
 The Kates Hill Press, founded in 1992 and named after a famous Dudley landmark, is a small press concentrating on the publishing of fiction and non-fiction of mainly local and regional interest.